markusmin/CRB_steelhead_adult_movement/README.md

 # CRB_steelhead_adult_movement
 Workflow for using PIT tag detections to fit a multistate movement model to adult Steelhead returning to the Columbia River Basin.

-*last updated: 2025-01-29*
+*last updated: 2025-05-07*

 Note: The data files are very large and therefore are not uploaded to GitHub.
-If you would like access to the data files, please contact me directly.
+If you would like access to the data files, please contact me directly or follow the instructions below to query PTAGIS and obtain the files.

 To reproduce this analysis, you must run the following scripts **sequentially**: